5 ways moving home is bad for the environment and an eco-friendly solution

 However, there’s one topic that we often forget about and that is…

-The negative effects that moving to a new house has on the environment.
+The negative effects that moving to a new house have on the environment.
 Now, it’s not your fault you didn’t take this into account, because it’s often overlooked even by the professionals.
 But not for any longer.
 I am about to shed light on the negative environmental impacts of moving home.

 But instead of moaning at you for what you might be doing wrong, this article is going to give you an eco-friendly solution that will keep being an eco-warrior like a boss and ensure that you can take the advice your mortgage advisors gave you and find a beautiful new home.
 So, why is moving not so great for the environment?